devgurung141/telco_project1/README.md

 # The Plan

 * Acquire data
-    * Acquire data from Telco_churn database from Codeup database using SQL queryy using function from acquire.py file
+    * Acquire data from Telco_churn database from Codeup database using MySQL queryy using function from acquire.py file

 * Prepare data
     * Use functions from prepare.py to clean data.